Cosmic-Citrus/game-sudoku/readme.md

 ## To-Do
 * add `"dancing links"` solver method
-* the `"worlds toughest puzzle"` is actually the third toughest puzzle in the world - at least according to [sudokuwiki.org](https://www.sudokuwiki.org/Arto_Inkala_Sudoku); implement these puzzles
+* the `"worlds toughest puzzle"` is actually the third toughest puzzle in the world - at least according to [sudokuwiki.org](https://www.sudokuwiki.org/Arto_Inkala_Sudoku); verify that these puzzles have unique solutions and implement them if so
 * add gui via `pygame`

 ## License